StateScribe: Towards Accessible Change Awareness Across Real-World Revisits: Technical Evaluation

 \subsection{Baseline Conditions and Evaluation Metrics}

-To evaluate the effectiveness of {\name}'s design, we compared it against two VLM-only baselines: a \textit{Live model} and a \textit{Offline video model}.
+To evaluate the effectiveness of {\name}'s design, we compared it against two VLM-only baselines: a \textit{Live model} and an \textit{Offline video model}.
 For both baselines, we concatenated the recorded videos from multiple visits in the same scenario and sampled them at 1 FPS.
-In the \textit{Live model}, we prompted the VLM (i.e., \tighttt{gemini-3-flash- preview}) at 1 FPS to approximate real-time interaction similar to {\name} (Prompt\#~\ref{prompt:online-baseline}).
+In the \textit{Live model}, we prompted the VLM (i.e., \tighttt{gemini-3-flash-preview}) at 1 FPS to approximate real-time interaction similar to {\name} (Prompt \#\ref{prompt:online-baseline}).
 This baseline examines whether {\name} improves over a direct VLM-only real-time pipeline.
-In the \textit{Offline video model} condition, we provided the concatenated 1 FPS video to \tighttt{gemini-3.1-pro} as a single input for detecting changes within or across visits (Prompt\#~\ref{prompt:offline-baseline}).
+In the \textit{Offline video model} condition, we provided the concatenated 1 FPS video to \tighttt{gemini-3.1-pro} as a single input for detecting changes within or across visits (Prompt \#\ref{prompt:offline-baseline}).
 This baseline evaluates {\name} against an offline setting that processes all observations jointly rather than sequentially.
-In this baseline comparison evaluation, we used the same Gemini model family as in {\name} to isolate the effect of system design rather than differences across model families.
+For both baselines, we used the same Gemini model family as in {\name} to isolate the effect of system design rather than differences across model families.

-We adopted an LLM-as-judge approach using \tighttt{Gemini 3.1 Pro} to evaluate predictions, including object, location, change type, and descriptions (e.g., \textit{``The white Milano cookie box has been removed from the shelf.''}), against ground truth.
-We reported overall performance using \textit{$F_1$-score}, \textit{recall}, and \textit{precision}.
-We further analyzed the raw number of outputs to assess \textit{repetitiveness} and \textit{coverage}, and then evaluated spatial accuracy, including \textit{clock} and \textit{distance} errors, under each condition.
-We repeated the same evaluation on data collected from BLV participants in our user study.
-Finally, to assess scalability, we simulated extended use by concatenating 11 visits 10 times (110 visits in total), to measure \textit{storage} and \textit{latency}.
+We used \tighttt{Gemini 3.1 Pro} as an LLM judge to compare predicted objects, locations, change types, and descriptions (e.g., \textit{``The white Milano cookie box has been removed from the shelf.''}) with ground truth.
+The judge assessed whether each description captured the ground-truth event, rather than its standalone quality.
+Nevertheless, this design may not fully eliminate same-family bias, although a preliminary cross-family validation using GPT-5.5 (rather than a Gemini-family model) as the judge yielded similar trends.
+Future work could further validate these findings through additional human ratings.
+We reported \textit{precision}, \textit{recall}, and \textit{$F_1$-score}, and analyzed output counts for \textit{repetitiveness} and \textit{coverage} (Section~\ref{5_overall}).
+Spatial accuracy, including \textit{clock} and \textit{distance} errors, was computed directly from annotated 3D boxes, camera poses, and ground truth without the LLM judge.
+We also repeated this evaluation on data from BLV participants (Section~\ref{5_blind_data}).
+To assess scalability, we simulated 110 visits by repeating an 11-visit sequence 10 times and measured \textit{storage} and \textit{latency} (Section~\ref{7_longterm}).